2 Shot In Brooklyn, Police Searching For Suspect

 A second victim, 26 years old, was also shot in the leg.
 He told police a similar story.

+“Although I’ve lived here for what feels like [to] me a long time, I don’t have super deep roots here, but this is a good neighborhood with amazing people in it, and that’s really, like, horrific,” neighbor Emma Spatz said.

 No arrests have been made.
-The search for the 18-year-old suspect continues.MORE NEWS: Kentucky Death Toll 'North Of 70' After Tornadoes, Storms Strike Central US
+The search for the 18-year-old suspect continues.MORE NEWS: NYPD: Armed Robber Targeting Women In Brooklyn For Weeks